tranvohuy/Charlottenburg-daily/README.md

   * on [Twitter](https://twitter.com/Berlinhouse1)
   * on personal Google Sheet with more details of the ads
   * to be sent to personal emails

+## What is the difference with using Immobilienscout24?
+- First, I was just curious if I can do it by myself.
+Could I understand python modules?
+Could I read other people's codes?
+- By creating your own program, you can tailor/modify the content you want to see.
+For example,

 ## Run the project
 You need to do several things (more details in the reference):